sarathcrajeevan/ai-zoology-drug-dev/3_tags/Protein.md

 open alignment file first open seq file copy content and paste it there

 and from the fasta file copy the sequence and give gap

+run mod10.8 script2.py

+it will fill the gaps

+smaller the molpdf value better the structure